Final report for ENE22-178

 Problem or Opportunity and Justification:

 West Virginia farmers have the opportunity to increase market opportunities within their own communities.
 The passage of legislation in 2019, requiring 5% of institutional food purchasing to be locally sourced, creates a tremendous opportunity.
-Farm to School legislation and rollout in West Virginia has not adequately supported education and outreach to farmers.
+Farm to School legislation and rollout in West Virginia has not adequately supported education and outreach to farmers, service providers, or community members.

-The 2019 Farm to School legislation has created greater challenges and confusion.
+The 2019 federal Farm to School legislation has also created greater challenges and confusion.
 The rollout approach that has been to separate Farm to School’s three main activities—improving nutrition education, increasing youth agriculture knowledge—into discrete and isolated goals for school systems.
 This has failed to acknowledge the interconnectedness of these three goals.
-Sprout School will present farmers, teachers, and community volunteers with an integrated approach that will advance all three.
+Sprout School presented farmers, teachers, and community volunteers with an integrated approach that will advance all three.

-Agricultural service providers need additional support helping to serve as local liaisons between farmers and school systems.
-Farmers need additional training and coaching on production planning and packaging requirements.
+Agricultural service providers needed additional support helping to serve as local liaisons between farmers and school systems.
+Farmers needed additional training and coaching on production planning and packaging requirements.
 Local procurement policies are often complicated and differ from county to county and sometimes even within the same district.
-Farmers are left to navigate this process themselves.
+Farmers were left to navigate this process themselves.
 Child nutrition directors often have many responsibilities outside of basic procurement.
 The result is frustration from all involved parties.

 Solution and Approach:

-Future Generations University will create a tool kit and training program aimed at agricultural service providers to establish Farm to School programming with farmers, school system personnel, and community volunteers.
-Sprout School will train 80 service providers, across two cohorts of students, using a multi-faceted curriculum of Farm to School best practices.
-Each cohort will consist of 40 service providers.
-Out of these, 30 will successfully implement at least one Farm to School project with their teams.
-Attendees will receive a nominal stipend to encourage continued attendance.
+Future Generations University created a tool kit and training program aimed at agricultural service providers to establish Farm to School programming with farmers, school system personnel, and community volunteers.
+Sprout School trained 64 service providers, across two cohorts of students, using a multi-faceted curriculum of Farm to School best practices.
+Each cohort consisted of traditional providers, educators, farmers, and community leaders.
+Out of these, 39 successfully implemented a farm to school project of their choosing and received a small stipend, while an additional 21 participated in Farm to School activities in their community without completing a project.
+This work led to 42 farmers reporting at least one institutional market relationship resulting in sales.

-Each cohort of students will complete 9-month virtual training program.
-Additionally, participants will have mandatory learning lab assignments that they complete in their communities.
-These real-world lab assignments will guide participants through the steps of creating a successful Farm to School program.
-Attendees to the training will also be given access to monetary resources to execute the school production space and child nutrition education portions of Sprout School curriculum.
+Each cohort of students completed a 9-month virtual training program.
+Additionally, participants had mandatory learning lab assignments that they completed in their communities.
+These real-world lab assignments guided participants through the steps of creating a successful Farm to School program.
+Attendees received monetary resources to execute the school production space and child nutrition education portions of Sprout School curriculum.

-Agricultural service providers will be also invited to join a network of Farm to School practitioners across the state.
-This network will meet four times annually, to share successes, troubleshoot challenges, and learn from one another.
-These quarterly peer network gatherings will also provide opportunity to introduce experts in the field and help connect to existing resources.
-This peer-learning network will form the basis for continued engagement and ensure that relationships drive continued Farm to School development in West Virginia.
+Participants were invited to join a network of Farm to School practitioners across the state.
+This network meets four times annually, to share successes, troubleshoot challenges, and learn from one another.
+These quarterly peer network gatherings provided opportunities to introduce experts in the field and help connect to existing resources.
+This peer-learning network has morphed into a larger state wide network of roughly 120 individuals, rebuilding the start of the farm to school system in West Virginia.
+This is continuing into a formalized support network (the WV Farm to School Alliance/Working Group) that is supported by the Benedum Foundation, the WV Department of Agriculture, and the WV Department of Education.

-Sprout School is a comprehensive toolkit for agricultural service providers to increase access to markets.
-It will support community leaders, teachers, and farmers who want to be engaged with school garden components as well as education personnel who are responsible for child nutrition.
+Sprout School is a comprehensive toolkit for agricultural service providers to ultimately increase access to markets.
+It supports community leaders, teachers, and farmers who want to be engaged with school garden components as well as education personnel who are responsible for child nutrition.
 Many of the current barriers to getting local food into local schools revolve around the missing link(s) between farmers and school personnel.
 Engaging youth in garden activities increases the likelihood that they will eat locally sourced menu items.
-Project activities, for the first six months, will consist of developing the Sprout School curriculum to train service providers by utilizing support from key team leaders and advisory members.
+Project activities, for the first six months, consisted of developing the Sprout School curriculum to train service providers by utilizing support from key team leaders and advisory members.

 Engagement:

-Sprout School relies on engaging both traditional agricultural service providers as well as leadership from within school systems.
-Both are key to building potential Farm to School linkages for local farmers.
+Sprout School relied on engaging both traditional agricultural service providers as well as leadership from within school systems and community members.
+All are key to building potential Farm to School linkages for local farmers.
 Agricultural service providers must be able to provide traditional support to farmers such as production planning and post-harvest handling while educational personnel must provide support for farmers around building relationships and youth educational opportunities within school systems.

-Service providers will be recruited from the existing nascent Farm to School network hosted by the WV Department of Agriculture, relationships with extension, and school system personnel.
-The historic WV School and Youth Garden support network relationships will also be utilized.
-Additionally, Future Generations University will seek approval from the WV Department of Education for professional development credit for those who are working in school systems, which will be an additional recruitment tool.
-A stipend will be offered to participating service providers and education personnel to cover a portion of their time in class.
+Service providers were recruited from the existing nascent Farm to School network hosted by the WV Department of Agriculture, relationships with extension, and school system personnel.
+The historic WV School and Youth Garden support network relationships were utilized.
+Additionally, Future Generations University is in the process of seeking approval from the WV Department of Education for professional development credit for those who are working in school systems, which was an additional recruitment tool.
+A stipend was offered to participating service providers and education personnel to cover a portion of their time in class.

-Two cohorts of service providers will be recruited after the initial curriculum development.
-Sprout School will run from August-May of each year to line up with the majority of school calendars in West Virginia.
-Service providers will implement components of training with their recruited farmers and education staff at appropriate times during the school year.
+Two cohorts of service providers were recruited after the initial curriculum development.
+The initial cohort ran from February-October 2024, and the second cohort ran from October 2024-June 2025.
+Service providers implemented components of training with their recruited farmers and education staff at appropriate times during the school year.

-Service providers will be placed into a peer learning network, meeting 4 times per year in person, with additional virtual opportunities, to ensure support at the conclusion of each cohort.
-This network will allow providers to support one another with intervention by Sprout School leadership if necessary.
+Participants joined a peer learning network, meeting 4 times per year in person, with additional virtual opportunities, to ensure support at the conclusion of each cohort.
+This network allowed providers to support one another with intervention by Sprout School leadership as needed.

 Learning:

-Sprout School will consist of a toolkit for Farm to School programs, bi-weekly virtual class instruction, and learning labs where service providers get to put into practice the material from virtual classes.
-Additionally, Future Generations will create and facilitate an active peer network among service providers to support one another.
+Sprout School consists of a toolkit for Farm to School programs with case studies, bi-weekly virtual class instruction, and learning labs where service providers get to put into practice the material from virtual classes.
+Additionally, Future Generations facilitated an active peer network among service providers to support one another.

-The created toolkit will highlight all 6 components of a comprehensive Farm to School program, consisting of:
+The created toolkit and modules highlighted all 6 components of a comprehensive Farm to School program, consisting of:

 1) Local Sourcing